spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/05-restore-cluster-backup.md

 - A destination cluster is available in Palette.
 The destination cluster must belong to the same project as the source cluster.

 - A backup is created for the source cluster.
-Refer to the [Create a Cluster Backup](/clusters/cluster-management/backup-restore/create-backup) guide to learn about creating a backup.
+Refer to the [Create Cluster Backup](/clusters/cluster-management/backup-restore/create-cluster-backup) guide to learn about creating a backup.

 - Ensure the storage classes in the destination cluster match the storage classes in the source cluster.

 - If the backup location is configured using the dynamic credentials, such as AWS Security Token Service (STS) authentication method, ensure you define a trust relationship with the destination cluster.
 The trust relationship enables the destination cluster to assume the necessary IAM role to access the backup files.
-Refer to the [Add a Backup Location using Dynamic Credentials](/clusters/cluster-management/backup-restore/add-backup-location-sts) guide.
+Refer to the [Add a Backup Location using Dynamic Credentials](/clusters/cluster-management/backup-restore/add-backup-location-dynamic) guide.

 # Instructions